Ouxsoft/LHTML/docs/README.md

 March 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 (LHTML5) builds dynamic HTML5 documents.
+Living Hypertext Markup Language 5 (LHTML5) extends HTML5 to allow building of dynamic documents.
 The spec has two parts: a document language and an interrupter standard.

 The document language defines the standard for a LHTML5 document (referred to as a "document").
 Its syntax is similar HTML5 but permits additional custom elements and attributes.
 Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to create parsable blueprints that produce dynamic pages.